BSPN-TV/swarm_plan/README.md

 -----------------
 Hackathon：
-The EthSwarm China Hackathon is planned to be held in Chengdu, China in Q1 2023.
+The EthSwarm China Hackathon is planned to be held in Chengdu, China in Q1 2023.held every other year

 Competition category: